cloudera/hue/README.rst

     end users, please put them in ``dist/README``.

 Hue is both a Web UI for Hadoop and a framework to create interactive Web applications.
+It features:

+      * FileBrowser for accessing HDFS
+      * Job Designer and Oozie for submitting and scheduling workflows of MapReduce/Java/Streaming/Pig jobs
-It features a FileBrowser for accessing HDFS, JobSub and JobBrowser applications for submitting and viewing MapReduce jobs, a Beeswax application for executing Hive queries.
+      * JobBrowser for viewing MapReduce jobs
+      * Beeswax application for executing Hive queries
+      * A Pig/HBase shell

 On top of that, a SDK is available for creating new apps integrated with Hadoop.

 More documentation is available at http://cloudera.github.com/hue/.